hmrc/trader-goods-profiles-router/README.md

 By default, this service runs on port `10904`.

-## Running

-In order to run the following examples, ensure you first have [trader-goods-profiles-stubs](https://github.com/hmrc/trader-goods-profiles-stubs) running;

-You can then run this service in a variety of ways.
+To run this service locally with sbt:

-For sbt:

 ```
 sbt run